Duration of the Elective: 1 month

 BRIEF DESCRIPTION OF STUDENT ACTIVITIES:

-During Ophthalmology Elective, 5th year students attend all routine activities of the Department.
+During Subspecialty Elective patronage in Allergy and Immunology Department, 5th year students attend all routine activities of Allergy practice.
 Student activities are supervised by the tutors.
 There are no nightshifts during the elective.

-On Monday students attend weekly case/journal meeting from 8:00 to 9:00.
-Morning visits start at 8:00, continued with either O.R. or clinics.
-After a brief introduction to O.R. in the first week, students scrub and attend surgery.
-Surgeries are often planned several days before and students can get information about this program in advance.
-During outpatient clinics, students see patients together with the tutors and discuss every case.
+On Wednesday students attend weekly Allergy Journal Club at 12.30.
+Additionally, on Friday, students attend weekly meeting of Respiratory Medicine between 08.00-09.00.
+Morning visits start at 8:00, continued by clinics.
+After a brief introduction for orientation students in the first week, students see patients together with the tutors and discuss every case.

-At the end of the elective a 5th year medical student will have a broad understanding on various activities of the Ophthalmology Department and related clinical terminology and understand clinical features of Ophthalmological disorders playing role in a surgical decision and general indications of surgery.
+At the end of the elective, 5th year medical student will have a broad understanding on various activities of Allergy practice including allergy tests, allergic respiratory medicine, allergic dermatologic problems, allergic rhinitis and related clinical terminology; and understand clinical features of the subspecialty including drug allergy and anaphylaxis.

 Specific objectives are;

-… be able to take focused history of an ophthalmology patient
+… be able to take focused history of a patient with allergy problems,

-… be able to perform basic physical examination of a patient including inspection of eyelids and eye movements
+…. be able to perform basic physical examination of a patient with allergic disease,

 Students will present a topic and a related case at the end of the elective.